 I’ve found the following tips essential in all my travels.

-- Always have travel insurance.
+- Consider taking out travel insurance.
 As you don’t have a tour guide looking after all your needs, things can sometimes go wrong – lost/stolen items, medical attention etc.

-Of course mishaps can happen to all types of travellers, that’s why I highly recommend that ALL travellers have travel insurance.
+Of course mishaps can happen to all types of travellers, that’s why I always have travel insurance.

 - Learn how to pack lightly.
 Everywhere I go, I hear travellers complain that they packed way too much stuff.
 You don’t end up using half of it anyway.
 Makes life a little easier when travelling from place to place.